 Fourthly, the good society should cherish epistemological pluralism.
 It should appreciate that reason, intuition, faith, traditions, intergenerationally accumulated collective wisdom, and emotions are all valuable sources of knowledge, and make their own distinct contributions to understanding and coping with the complexities of human life.
 The good society should encourage a dialogue, a creative interplay, between them, and not allow one of them to acquire a hegemonic role or become the arbiter of all others.
-For Gandhi reason The vision of a non-violent societ was an important human faculty and all claims to knowledge should pass its test, but that did not mean other human faculties should mimic it or function and validate their claims to knowledge in the same way as it did.
+For Gandhi reason was an important human faculty and all claims to knowledge should pass its test, but that did not mean other human faculties should mimic it or function and validate their claims to knowledge in the same way as it did.